varnishcache/homepage/R1/source/index.rst

 2016-09-27 - Send us (more) money!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If we want to keep up the same activitly level as the last couple
+If we want to keep up the same activity level as the last couple
 of years, we need €2000/month to buy more of Poul-Hennings time.

 So if Varnish improves your companys profit, please invest in a